-Hydrocoeles are acquired or congenital serous fluid collection between the layers of the tunica vaginalis surrounding a testis or spermatic cord.
+Hydroceles are acquired or congenital serous fluid collections between the layers of the tunica vaginalis surrounding a testis or spermatic cord.
 They are the most common form of testicular enlargement and present with painless enlargement of the scrotum.
-On all modalities, hydrocoeles appear as...
+On all modalities, hydroceles appear as ...

 Grading systems of hydronephrosis have been devised to communicate the degree of upper collecting system dilatation.
 The most common system used (Society of Fetal Ultrasound, SFU) was originally designed for grading neonatal and infant hydronephrosis:

 Hyperparathyroidism is the effect of excess parathyroid hormone in the body.
 It can be primary, secondary, or tertiary.
 There are many characteristic imaging features, predominantly involving the skeletal system.

 Increased levels of the parathyroid hormone lead to increased osteoclas...

 renal artery stenosis

 renal secreting tumour, e.g. renal cell carcinoma, reninoma